The apartments are 45-90 sq.m.

 A real Scandinavian interior: the Norwegian style in the photographer's apartment

-What a real Scandinavian interior looks like,created by a Scandinavian designer?
-Does it differ from Russian interpretations?
-To find answers to these questions, we went on an excursion to the new apartment of a Norwegian photographer.
-Talented people are talented in everything.
-You can verify the correctness of this judgment by looking into one of the Norwegian apartments, which has recently been home to a charming photographer girl named Benedicte.
-For over 12 years now she has been photographing, taking pictures of children, animals, and landscapes.
-The girl sees the meaning of her work in finding, seeing and capturing the beauty of the world in all its manifestations.
-It doesn't matter how simple or incredible the people and objects around you are.
-Each of them has a unique beauty.
+What does a real Scandinavian interior look like?created by a Scandinavian designer?
+Is it different from domestic interpretations?
+To find answers to these questions, we went on a tour of the new apartment of a Norwegian photographer Talented people are talented in everything.
+You can see for yourself that this is true by looking into one of the Norwegian apartments, which has recently become home to a charming photographer named Benedicte.
+She has been involved in photography for over 12 years, taking pictures of children, animals, and landscapes.
+The girl sees the meaning of her work in finding, seeing, and capturing the beauty of the world in all its manifestations.
+It doesn’t matter how simple or incredible the people and objects around you are.
+Each of them has unique beauty.

 Comments